What is the TLC diet and can it improve your heart health?

 Eat good fats

-Replacing foods containing saturated fats with 'good' fats is also advised to help lower your cholesterol.
+Replacing foods containing saturated fats with good fats is also advised to help lower your cholesterol.
 These healthier foods - like avocado, fish, nuts and seeds - contain fats, but also important minerals, vitamins, fibre and protein.
 However, some foods that contain good fats may still contain lots of calories - so although they are healthy, they still need to be eaten in moderation.

 Exercise

 Increasing the amount of exercise you do is also an important part of the TLC diet.
-Regular physical activity helps you manage your weight and lowers your cholesterol levels3.
+Regular physical activity helps you manage your weight and lowers your cholesterol levels.
 It also improves your heart health and helps to lower your blood pressure.
 The programme recommends 30 minutes of moderate intensity exercise - like brisk walking, hiking, dancing or water aerobics - every day or most days.

 Weight management